danoneata/fisher_vectors/README.md

+**Notes:**
-**Note:** This code is not maintained anymore.
+- This code is not maintained anymore.
 For an updated version, please check [this](https://bitbucket.org/doneata/fv4a) repository.
+- If you are looking for a clean, sklearn-based implementation of just the Fisher vectors encoding, please check [this](https://gist.github.com/danoneata/9927923) gist.

 Fisher vectors
 ==============